LumenPallidium/backprop-alts/README.md

 # Introduction

+THIS IS VERY MUCH A WORK IN PROGRESS, BUT HOPEFULLY IS INTERESTING NONETHELESS!!

 This is a repository for alternative learning rules to backpropagation.
 Most of the implemented methods use no backpropagation, however some do use it, but are not completely reliant on it (fast weight programmers and reservoir computers).

 The following methods are implemented: